 - Having to ask people to repeat what they say

-- Inability to hear high-pitched sounds like bicycle bells, doorbells
+- Reduced ability to hear high-pitched sounds like bicycle bells, doorbells

 - Having trouble balancing yourself

-While noise-induced hearing loss cannot be medically or surgically corrected, it is preventable.
+While noise-induced hearing loss is permanent and irreversible in most cases, it is preventable.
 Here are four tips to prevent gradual hearing loss due to loud noises:

 You will need to take breaks from loud noises to protect your hearing from further damage.
 This means avoiding or limiting your exposure to deafening sounds by moving away from the source or sound system.

-If you think you have hearing loss, it’s best to get your hearing tested by a hearing care professional who can advise you on the best solution for your particular condition.
+If you are constantly exposed to loud sounds or think you have hearing loss, it’s best to get your hearing tested by a hearing care professional who can advise you on the best solution for your particular condition.

 The Importance of Early Intervention